publicissapient-france/workshop-backbone/README.md

     - Listen and bind the keyup event to a new method that will set its model with the new input field value
     - Add listener in LogsView in order to re-render filtered table on LogsFilterModel change
     - Create method into LogsCollection to filter logs by text search (@see [Backbone.Collection#filter method](http://backbonejs.org/#Collection-Underscore-Methods))
-    - Add method into LogsView to re-render new filtered collection
+    - Add method into LogsView that returns a sublist of its collection filtered by the text search
+    - "render" method should call now this method : logsView render the filtered logs

 ### Step 3: Displaying log filter (by status and method) and using it